MUNsdh/readthedocs/docs/source/Running the Program.rst

 DO NOT run the program until the ENTIRE section has been read.

-After you complete t=he stock setup and tool chsanges and offets, you are ready to run the program.
+After you complete the stock setup, tool changes, and offsets, you are almost ready to run the program.

 First, you will have to load the program onto the USB device located at the side of the control panel.